younata/younata.github.io/_posts/2025-06-26-whats-new-in-testing-swift-6-2.md

 <div class="aside">
 <b>Edit History</b>
 <br />
+2025-07-02: Removed request for ability to modify issues in XCTest before recording, as this can be done by overriding `XCTestCase.record(_:)`.
+This was a mentioned as an idea for how to handle runtime issues for keeping the default behavior, and allowing for dedicated tests to ensure that specific runtime issues have been resolved.
+Thanks to Stuart Montgomery for pointing this out.<br />
 2025-06-30: Added notes on the new Runtime Issue Detection feature in Xcode.
 Which I had completely missed when I first wrote the talk this was based on.
 Thanks to Suzy Ratcliff for asking that I include notes on this.<br />
 2025-06-30: Issue Handling Traits is now a proposal under active review.
 This happened prior to me publishing this post, though after the original talk was given.
 </div>